 - Someone is pushy or insistent, even if they are polite while doing so

-- Example: "You have to do this", or they immediately start giving your orders
+- Example: "You have to do this", or trying to give you instructions

 - Someone has poor spelling/grammar

 - Professional companies tend to communicate professionally, and blatant mistakes don't usually get sent out